-Some logical frameworks have powerful arithmetic primitives, such as the ability to solve linear programs [13] or to handle general arithmetic constraints [6].
-For example, Twelf will soon provide a complete theory of the rationals, implemented using linear programming [18].
-Some such as Elf 1.5 have no arithmetic at all, forcing us to define integers as sequences of booleans.
+Some logical frameworks have powerful arithmetic primitives, such as the ability to solve linear programs [19] or to handle general arithmetic constraints [8].
+For example, Twelf will soon provide a complete theory of the rationals, implemented using linear programming [24].
+Some such as Elf 1.5 have no arithmetic at all, forcing us to define integers ourselves.
 On the one hand, linear programming is a powerful and general proof technique, but we fear that it might increase the complexity of the trusted computing base.
 On the other hand, synthesizing arithmetic from scratch is no picnic.
 The standard Prolog is operator seems a good compromise and has been adequate for our needs.